google/ExoPlayer/battery-consumption.md

 ### Audio playback ###

-For audio playback, our measurements show that ExoPlayer can draw significantly more power than MediaPlayer.
-This is particularly true for devices that support audio offload, which allows audio processing to be offloaded from the CPU to a dedicated signal processor.
-MediaPlayer is able to make use of audio offload to reduce power consumption, whereas ExoPlayer cannot because there are no public APIs in the Android framework for enabling it.
-Note that this also means audio offload cannot be used by any other application level media players, or by apps that are using `AudioTrack` directly.
+For short audio playbacks or playbacks when the screen is on, using ExoPlayer does not have a significant impact on power compared to using MediaPlayer.

-Whether the increased robustness, flexibility and feature set that ExoPlayer provides over MediaPlayer is worth the increased power consumption for audio only use cases is something an app developer must decide, taking their requirements and app usage patterns into account.
+For long playbacks with the screen off, ExoPlayer's audio offload mode needs to be used or ExoPlayer may consume significantly more power than MediaPlayer.

-New public APIs in Android Q will enable ExoPlayer, as well as other application level media players, to utilize audio offload functionality.
-We plan to make use of these APIs in a future ExoPlayer release.
+Audio offload allows audio processing to be offloaded from the CPU to a dedicated signal processor.
+It is used by default by MediaPlayer but not ExoPlayer.
+ExoPlayer introduced support for audio offload in 2.12 as an experimental feature.
+See `DefaultRenderersFactory.setEnableAudioOffload` and `ExoPlayer.experimentalSetOffloadSchedulingEnabled` for more details on how to enable it.

-{:.info}
+Due to SDK API limitations, ExoPlayer's audio offload mode is only available on devices running Android 10 and above.
+MediaPlayer can use audio offload on devices running earlier versions of Android.
+Whether the increased robustness, flexibility and feature set that ExoPlayer provides over MediaPlayer is worth the increased power consumption for audio only use cases on older devices is something an app developer must decide, taking their requirements and app usage patterns into account.

 [Monsoon power monitor]: https://www.msoon.com/battery-configuration